Below are some commonly-asked questions about KnowBe4's Phish Alert Button. If you don't see the answer you need, submit a ticket to our support team.

 - How do I find out which version of PAB I have installed?

-- I'm getting an add-in error while using Office 365 Server PAB.
+- I'm getting an add-in error while using Microsoft 365 Server PAB.
 How do I resolve this issue?

 - My Outlook PAB is disappearing.
 How do I resolve this issue?